 If two orbits of a connected complex reductive Lie group are such that their closures do not overlap there exists a polynomial invariant of the group that distinguishes between the orbit closures. \begin{theorem} Let $G$ be a connected complex reductive Lie subgroup of $\mathrm{GL}(n,\mathbb{C})$.
 Let $\mathcal{O}(\mathbb{C}^n)$ be the algebra over $\mathbb{C}$ of polynomials on $\mathbb{C}^n$ and let $\mathcal{O}(\mathbb{C}^n)^G\subset \mathcal{O}(\mathbb{C}^n)$ be the subalgebra of polynomials that are invariant under $G$, i.e., $\mathcal{O}(\mathbb{C}^n)^G\equiv\{f\in\mathcal{O}(\mathbb{C}^n)|f(gx)=f(x) \phantom{t}\textrm{for all}\phantom{t} g\in G, x\in \mathbb{C}^n\}$.
 Let $Gx$ and $Gy$ be $G$-orbits for $x,y\in \mathbb{C}^n$ such that their closures $\overline{Gx}$ and $\overline{Gy}$ satisfy $\overline{Gx}\cap \overline{Gy}=\emptyset$.
 Then there exist $f\in\mathcal{O}(\mathbb{C}^n)^G$ such that $f_{|\overline{Gx}}=1$ and $f_{|\overline{Gy}}=0$. \end{theorem} \begin{proof} See e.g. Ref. \cite{nolan} Ch.
 3.1.4. \end{proof}

-Consider a set $\Sigma$ of states for which all polynomial invariants are constant and that is not a subset of any other set for which all polynomial invariants are constant.
+Consider a set $\Sigma$ of states on which all polynomial invariants take constant values and that is not a subset of any other set on which all polynomial invariants take constant values.
 A property of the polynomial invariants of a connected complex reductive Lie group is that any such subset $\Sigma$ of states contains a unique closed orbit.
 In particular this implies that every open orbit has one and only one closed orbit in its closure.

 \begin{theorem} Let $G$ be a connected complex reductive Lie subgroup of $\mathrm{GL}(n,\mathbb{C})$.
 Let $\mathcal{O}(\mathbb{C}^n)$ be the algebra over $\mathbb{C}$ of polynomials on $\mathbb{C}^n$ and let $\mathcal{O}(\mathbb{C}^n)^G\subset \mathcal{O}(\mathbb{C}^n)$ be the subalgebra of polynomials that are invariant under $G$, i.e., $\mathcal{O}(\mathbb{C}^n)^G\equiv\{f\in\mathcal{O}(\mathbb{C}^n)|f(gx)=f(x) \phantom{t}\textrm{for all}\phantom{t} g\in G, x\in \mathbb{C}^n\}$.
 Let $S_x=\{y\in \mathbb{C}^n| f(y)=f(x)\phantom{t}\textrm{for all}\phantom{t} f\in \mathcal{O}(\mathbb{C}^n)^G\}$.
 Then each set $S_x$ contains a unique closed orbit of $G$.
 If $Gw$ is the unique closed orbit in $S_x$ and $v\in S_x$ then $Gw\subset \overline {Gv}$. \end{theorem} \begin{proof} See e.g. Ref. \cite{nolan} Ch.
 3.4.1. \end{proof}